trinodb/trino/docs/src/main/sphinx/connector/hive.rst

         optimized parquet reader by default.
 The equivalent catalog session property is ``parquet_optimized_reader_enabled``.
       - ``true``
+    * - ``parquet.optimized-nested-reader.enabled``
+      - Whether batched column readers should be used when reading ARRAY, MAP and ROW types from Parquet files for improved performance.
+Set this property to ``false`` to disable the optimized parquet reader by default for structural data types.
+The equivalent catalog session property is ``parquet_optimized_nested_reader_enabled``.
+      - ``true``
     * - ``parquet.use-bloom-filter``
       - Whether bloom filters are used for predicate pushdown when reading Parquet files.
 Set this property to ``false`` to disable the usage of